agouliel/agouliel.github.io/_posts/2023-11-09-django-separate-logout-pages.markdown

     <h2>You are logged out</h2>
     {% raw %}{% endblock content %}{% endraw %}

 This works great for our custom apps, but it replaces (overrides) the Admin logout page, because the Admin template has the same name: `contrib/admin/templates/registration/logged_out.html`
+This means that we have lost the Admin logout again, and now we have the reverse problem: a user logging out from the Admin app will see the different look and feel of our custom logout page.

 (The Admin login was not replaced, because it exists in a special location: `contrib/admin/templates/admin/login.html`.
 This location was found by using the information in this [article].)

 So what's the actual solution??

 Rename `registration/logged_out.html` to `registration/mylogout.html`
-and change `config/urls.py` according to this [article][article2]:
+and change `config/urls.py` according to this [article][article2] as follows:

     # config/urls.py
     from django.contrib.auth import views